Spatio-temporal methods for estimating subsurface ocean thermal response to tropical cyclones: Derivation of the thin-plate spline estimator

-Due to the correlated and heteroskedastic nature of the temperature differences in this paper, we desire a version of the thin plate spline smoother \eqref{eq:tps-smoother-solution} that properly accounts for the these effects.
+Due to the correlated and heteroskedastic nature of the temperature differences in this paper, we desire a version of the thin-plate spline smoother \eqref{eq:tps-smoother-solution} that properly accounts for the these effects.
 This is done via generalized least squares \citep{rao1973linear,draper1998applied, nychka_spatial_nodate,ruppert_semiparametric_2003}, which poses the objective function:

 where $\WW = \cov(\TempDiffAll)^{-1}$ is the inverse of the covariance matrix between the seasonally adjusted temperature differences, previously estimated in Section~\ref{sect:gaussian-process}.
-In the simplest case of diagonal $\WW$, \eqref{eq:tps-weighted-matrix-objective} may be interpreted as inversely weighing the contribution of each observation to the objective by the magnitude of its variance.
+In the simplest case of diagonal $\WW$, \eqref{eq:tps-weighted-matrix-objective} may be interpreted as inversely weighting the contribution of each observation to the objective by the magnitude of its variance.

 Carrying through an analogous quadratic expansion and minimization, we find that \eqref{eq:tps-weighted-matrix-objective} is minimized by $\hat\TPSNFKnotCoefs, \hat\TPSNFLinearCoefs$ such that: